deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_22_5.png)

-> 🔼 The figure illustrates the two-phase DisCL process, showing how a pretrained model identifies hard samples, generates synthetic-to-real images with varying guidance strength, and employs curriculum learning strategies to select data for training.
+> 🔼 The figure displays synthetic images generated using different image guidance levels, illustrating the spectrum from prototypical features (low guidance) to high fidelity to the original image (high guidance).
 > <details>
 > <summary>read the caption</summary>
-> Figure 1: Overview of Diffusion Curriculum (DisCL).
-DisCL consists of two phases: (Phase 1) Syn-to-Real Data Generation and (Phase 2) Generative Curriculum learning.
-In Phase 1, we use a pretrained model to identify the 'hard' samples in the original images and use them as guidance to generate a full spectrum of synthetic to real images by varying image guidance strength λ.
-In Phase 2, a curriculum strategy (Non-Adaptive or Adaptive) selects training data from the full spectrum, by determining the image guidance level for each training stage e.
-Synthetic data of the selected guidance level is then combined with non-hard real samples to train the task model.
+> Figure 2: Synthetic images generated with various image guidance levels and random seeds. × marks images with low-fidelity to the text prompt, which are filtered out by CLIPScore (ref. the end of §3.1).
 > </details>

 ![](figures/figures_22_6.png)

-> 🔼 The figure shows synthetic images generated with various image guidance levels, demonstrating the spectrum from prototypical to real-like images.
+> 🔼 Figure 2 shows synthetic images generated with various image guidance levels, demonstrating the spectrum of synthetic-to-real data created by adjusting the image guidance parameter.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Synthetic images generated with various image guidance levels and random seeds. × marks images with low-fidelity to the text prompt, which are filtered out by CLIPScore (ref. the end of §3.1).